 The two men are friends and it is conceivable they could come to an agreement if the Austrian did want to host a grand prix at the Red Bull Ring.

-Meanwhile, it remains unclear whether Turkish authorities will be able to fund the return of a race in the country.
+Meanwhile, it remains unclear whether Turkish authorities

 On Thursday the country's sports minister said the government would not contribute towards the fee for the race - a day after the chairman of the Turkish motorsport federation said state money would be needed to revive the race.

 The 2013 calendar initially ran to only 19 races - one fewer than in 2012 - after the mooted because the track overlooking Manhattan was not going to be ready in time.

 But on Wednesday, the FIA moved the German Grand Prix to 7 July, a week after the British race, and opened up its previous slot of 21 July for what it referred to as another "European" race.